Updated as of the 2025-2026 application cycle.

 Unofficial Results

 Sometimes, you may end up hearing from the universities even before the embassy gives you the final approval.
-For example, universities might contact you about attending the Japanese language program around October/November.
+For example, universities might contact you about attending the Japanese language program around November.
 If they do, that usually means that you have passed the Secondary Screening and MEXT has reached out to that university to ask them to accept you.

 You might also hear from your professor or housing office at one university on your list, asking about the Japanese language program or informing you that you should apply for housing (in the case of spring semester arrivals).
 In any of those cases, you can consider the contact from the university to be an unofficial confirmation that you will win the scholarship and be placed at that university.